What is clubfoot?

 - The outside layer of the cast is a semi-rigid fiberglass tape.
 Simply find the end and carefully peel the cast off.
 It will feel like trying to unroll duct tape.

-- After the outer layer is removed simply soak the plaster portion of the cast on the lower leg in warm water.
-The cast will soften in 10 min and you can peel it off.
-We leave a “bump” as a start point.
+- After the outer layer is removed simply soak the plaster portion of the cast in warm water.
+The cast will soften in 10 minutes and you can peel it off.
+We leave a “bump” as a starting point.

 Clubfoot team